Skip to main content

 04.01.2025

-Prioritizing Self-Care Is Not Selfish
+Prioritizing Self-Care in the Workplace Is Not Selfish

 As the self-care trend emerged over the past few decades, I was too busy to pay much attention.
 My mindset has slowly evolved.